What Happened

 Key Details

-- Trade Details: Yankees received Ryan McMahon; Rockies received Griffin Herring and Josh Grosz.
+- Trade Details: Yankees receive Ryan McMahon; Rockies receive LHP Griffin Herring and RHP Josh Grosz.

-- Performance Statistics: McMahon has a batting average of .217, 16 home runs, and a .717 OPS in 100 games for the Rockies in 2025.
-He leads the National League with 127 strikeouts.
+- Performance: In 2025, McMahon has a batting average of .217 with 16 home runs and a .717 OPS, leading the National League with 127 strikeouts.
+However, he has shown improvement in recent weeks, batting .246 since April.

-- Defensive Metrics: McMahon is noted for his defensive prowess, ranking in the 91st percentile with four Outs Above Average, making him a significant upgrade for a Yankees team that has struggled defensively.
+- Defensive Metrics: McMahon is noted for his Gold Glove-caliber defense, with four Outs Above Average, ranking him third in the majors.

 Multiple Perspectives